 Check out the "Bee-Sweet" website by clicking here!

-Through a now-completed grant from the German government, Kafakumba began the process of creating a substantial Honey business.
-To date, we have built over 80,000 state-of-the-art swarm boxes and hives and hope to harvest 300 tonnes of honey in 2017!
+Kafakumba began the process of creating a substantial Honey business several years ago.
+To date, we have built over 80,000 state-of-the-art swarm boxes and hives and hope to harvest 300 tonnes of honey in 2018!
 These hives are being constructed by Rivendell in our woodworking factory, but we are also field testing our new plastic hive!
-This provides dozens of jobs required to build the hives and swarm boxes.
-The hives and swarm boxes are given to local villagers, who are then taught how to care for the bees and how to harvest the honey.
-That honey is sold to Kafakumba, providing a source of income for the villagers.
-At Kafakumba, we bottle and resell the honey at local grocery stores or mini-marts.
+This provides dozens of jobs to build the hives run the honey company.
+The hives are given to local villagers, who are then taught how to partner with us at Bee Sweet.
+That honey is sold by the villagers to Bee Sweet providing a source of income for the villagers.
+At Bee Sweet we bottle and resell the honey at local grocery stores as well as in exports to other countries in Africa or Europe.
 Over 10,000 villagers are benefitting from the honey sales!
 Check out a great story here and a video about the honey here.

 Fish Farming - Tilapia